Zayhnie/COVID-19-Deaths-And-Vaccinations/README.md

 # COVID DEATHS AND VACCINATIONS IN NIGERIA
-### The datasets contains confirmed numbers of deaths and vaccinations of COVID-19
+### The datasets contains confirmed numbers of deaths and vaccinations of COVID-19 in Nigeria
 ### obtained from https://ourworldindata.org
 ### Google drive link to datasets used
 ### https://drive.google.com/drive/folders/1h20fB2_mxPrW0XFWi2BrykomnpvEoJaJ?usp=sharing
+---
+## Skills demonstrated:
+#### Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, Updating Tables
 ---
 ## GETTING STARTED WITH THE DATA EXPLORATION PROJECT.
 ## Log into MySQL Workbench, create a schema and name it PROJECTPORTFOLIO.